mafedavila/product_footprint/README.md

 - Documentation: Includes comprehensive documentation outlining the methodology, setup instructions, and usage guidelines.

+- Regulatory Compliance: Designed to comply with regulations such as the Corporate Sustainability Reporting Directive (CSRD), ISO 14067, ISO14040 and other relevant standards.

 *Contributing:*

 Contributions to this project are welcome!
 Whether you're interested in adding new features, fixing bugs, or improving documentation, feel free to fork the repository and submit pull requests.
 Please refer to the contribution guidelines for more information.